Contents

 RESULTS

 The effects of paraquat dichloride (PARAQ), 2,2-dichlorovinyl phosphate (DDVP) and dimethoate (DMC) on the lymphocytes of juveniles, sub adults and adult sizes of C.gariepinu are shown in Figures 1,2 and 3 respectively.
 The result indicated that the lymphocytes levels in the treatment groups were significantly higher (P < 0.05) than the control in all sizes.
+These increments in all the sizes of fish exposed to the chemical, progressively increased with increasing concentrations of the chemicals.
+In this study, the highest values of lymphocytes was observed in the fish exposed to paraquat, while the lowest was in dimethoate (DMC) in all sizes of C.gariepinus.

 DISCUSSION

 Fish exposed to environmental contaminants usually show evidence of physiological distortions such as disturbances in blood stability, ion regulator and oxygen uptake.
 This becomes noticeable, since blood is an indicator of the physiological condition of animals.
 Hematological analysis and assessment blood plasma are useful in monitoring the physiological status of fish and as indicators of the health of the aquatic environment.
 Blood parameters are frequently considered when clinical analysis of fish physiology is applied to determine the sublethal concentration effects of toxicants both in the wild and laboratory.
 In this study, effects of pesticides on lymphocytes were observed, due to the fact that differential counts are sensitive to application of pesticides [14].
-One of the most elementary ways to assess the immune system is to explore changes in the white blood cells count and its types such as lymphocytes[15].
+One of the most elementary ways to assess the immune system is to explore changes in the white blood cells count and its types such as lymphocytes [15].

 The lymphocytes are reported to be responsible for immune response [16].
 The nucleus occupies virtually the whole of the cell, leaving only a narrow rim of basophilic cytoplasm in which there are a few mitochondria and isolated ribosomes.
-The number of lymphocytes in the blood is noticeably greater in fishes than in mammals [17]Significant increase in lymphocytes concentration in fish exposed to different concentrations of pesticides was observed in this study.
+The number of lymphocytes in the blood is noticeably greater in fishes than in mammals [17].
+Significant increase in lymphocytes concentration in fish exposed to different concentrations of pesticides was observed in this study.
 High levels of lymphocytes counts indicate damage due to infection of body tissues and severe physical stress.
 Similar findings were observed in fish exposed to toxicants in the laboratory [18].
 Also, Akinrotimi et al. [19], documented significantly higher values of lymphocytes in fish exposed to higher industrial effluents concentrations.
 In this assay, exposure of different sizes of C. gariepinus to different pesticides concentrations caused leukocytosis, characterized by higher number of lymphocytes.
 Leukocytosis has been attributed to an increase in leukocyte to protect the organism against infections in pesticides -damaged tissue [20].

 CONCLUSION